torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 with 4 person teams.
 Quite frankly it's hard to get 4 people assembled who are all on the same page, good programmers/workers and who can work together effectively.

+## What You Should Not Do

+Please don't cheat.
+I know, I just went over a whole list of kinda dubious things like hard coding features or manipulating buzzwords to appeal to judges.
+But there's a difference between playing the game cynically and cheating.
+Please don't start projects weeks in advance then claim you did it all at the hackathon.
+Please don't reuse projects.
+Please don't copy projects.

+It's not cool and a little lame to be cheating a college hackathon.

+# A Quick Message To Hackathon Organizers

+Hey organizers.
+I wanna give a quick message.
+First of all, thanks for everything you do.
+It's a lot of work to run a hackathon, with the around the clock logistics issues, technical issues of maintaining a site and the constant hustle for sponsors.

+But for recommendations, *please* factor health into your planning.
+For instance, please offer better dietary options like fruit and vegetables.
+I went to the Y Combinator hackathon recently, where they served plenty of vegetables with apples and oranges as snacks and LaCroix as drinks.
+And lemme tell you, eating apples instead of pizza makes all the difference when you're up all night coding.
+I came into the hackathon already sick, but I left feeling not terrible cause of the great food.
+If I had Insomnia Cookies followed by Panera Bread followed by pizza, I would have felt horrendous by the end.

+Another aspect is sleep.
+I really think hackathons need to emphasize sleep more.
+It's just not healthy to stay up all night.
+And sure, hackathons are a once in a while deal.
+But it's selling a lifestyle, which has far broader implications.
+Have plenty of places to sleep for people.

+Finally, please vet your judges.
+Find people who are somewhat skeptical and have a little technical knowledge.
+Maybe give them a briefing on how to judge a hackathon project.
+It's important that they have some barometer for the bullshit.

+# Conclusion

+Hackathons can be great experiences and I definitely recommend that you attend at least one in your CS career.
+But they're not exactly essential.
+If you don't like them, then there's a whole bunch of other ways you can spend your time.